appacademy-starters/react-use-effect-practice/README.md

 Look through the existing JavaScript and CSS files to familiarize yourself with the project.

 Run `npm install` and `npm start` to see what is available.
+At this time, it is okay to receive warnings about variables that are "assigned a value but never used".
+Through the steps outlined in this project, you will correct these problems.

 Go ahead and click on the controls to see what `console.log` messages have been included.
-Also, look for warnings or errors appearing in the *JavaScript Console* (part of the *Developer Tools* in your browser).
+Also, look for warnings or errors appearing in the *JavaScript Console* (found in the *Developer Tools* you can open in your browser).

 As you probably noticed, there are two function components in this project: